Armo vs DeepEye

 Who each tool serves best — and when to pick the other one.

-- You want a community-driven security solution with flexibility.
+- You want to monitor API security with real-time anomaly alerts.

-- You need a solution for non-Kubernetes environments.
+- You need security tools for non-Kubernetes or legacy infrastructure.

 Radiologists and medical imaging professionals seeking AI assistance to detect abnormalities and improve diagnostic workflows.